daniel-1789/dstack_Pluralsight_ML/readme.md

 Also, the instructions frequently pointed out that the various categories across interests, assessments, and classes might or might not correspond to each other.
 This is definitely an area for fine-tuning with domain knowledge as it would allow for set compares along a single axis.

 The REST interface is fairly basic and likely could be improved.
-This was my first exercise at creating a REST interface - since on my interview with Connor I spoke how I have talent at developing new skills, it seemed an absolutely fair challenge for me to illustrate my capacity to do just that.